 Thank you for your interest in pursuing the Bachelor of Arts in Music at Eastern Connecticut State University!
 We are delighted that you are considering Eastern as a place to study music within the context of a liberal arts education!
 Success in a collegiate music program requires dedication, personal drive, and an appropriate level of previous musical training and/or experience.
 Our program strives to create an educational community where aspiring performers, composers, and scholars can develop their talents in a supportive environment and receive individualized mentoring and advising.
 The Music Program at Eastern offers both a Bachelor of Arts in Music and a Music Minor.
 Beginning in Fall 2016, the Music Program will offer concentrations in Performance and Musicology: History, Composition, and Criticism.
 For specific information about the requirements for the Major or Minor, please click on the appropriate link below.
-Any Eastern student, regardless of major, can participate in Applied Lessons or Ensembles.
-Please contact the appropriate ensemble director or applied instructor for more information.

 Students with a concentration in performance are encouraged to reach the highest level of their potential through participation in the private lesson series, large and small ensembles, and related coursework in conducting, literature, and chamber music.
 Beginning their freshman year, our students are provided with valuable performance experiences geared toward the successful completion of their Senior Recital and research project.